A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Parallel Batch-Dynamic Binary Heap

-\myparagraph{Correctness and Work Bound} The correctness can be shown inductively on subtrees of increasing height.
+\myparagraph{Correctness} The correctness can be shown inductively on subtrees of increasing height.
 For the base case, all leaf nodes are valid binary heap subtrees, each containing one node.
 Then on the first iteration, we run \textsc{Down-Heap} for updated keys on the second to last level.
 If the increased keys violate the heap property, then \textsc{Down-Heap} will heapify this subtree, which has two levels.
-Similarly, for each node $v$ with increased keys on level $i$, $v$'s both childrens' subtrees are valid binary heap subtrees, so after \textsc{Down-Heap}, the subtree rooted at $v$ is a valid binary heap subtree.
+Similarly, for each node $v$ with increased keys on level $i$, both of $v$'s childrens' subtrees are valid binary heap subtrees, and so after \textsc{Down-Heap}, the subtree rooted at $v$ is a valid binary heap subtree.
 The correctness for \textsc{Up-Heap} can be shown symmetrically.
-The only difference is that in \textsc{Up-Heap}, the update paths can overlap, and the correctness is guaranteed since it is implemented in a round-synchronous manner.
+The main difference is that in \textsc{Up-Heap}, the update paths can overlap, but the correctness is guaranteed since it is implemented in a round-synchronous manner.
+In addition, when both children are updating a parent, we only allow the smaller child to continue its update path, while terminating that of the larger child, thereby satisfying the heap property.

-We now consider the work of this algorithm.
+\myparagraph{Work} We now consider the work of this algorithm.
 Let $h$ be the height of the binary heap.
 For the worst case analysis, we always assume that \textsc{Down-Heap} pushes a node to the leaf and that \textsc{Up-Heap} pushes a node to the root.
 The case for \textsc{Down-Heap} is simple---for $m=2^r-1$ increase-keys, the worst case is when they are in the top $r$ levels.
 Each \textsc{Down-Heap} is independent and the total work is